menu icon

 Step 4

-Stir until the cocoa powder is dissolved then add the remainder of the stout beer and stir.
+Stir until the cocoa powder is dissolved then stir in the remainder of the stout beer.

 Step 5